 TGax Editor: Please modify the paragraph starting with “The Co-Located BSSID List subelement …” in this section as follows (802.11-2016 P861):

-The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs which share the same antenna connector with the reporting STA.
+The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs which share the same antenna connector(s) with the reporting STA.

-The format of the Co-Located BSSID List subelement is shown in Figure 9-224
+The format of the Co-Located BSSID List subelement is shown in Figure 9-224 (Co-Located BSSID List subelement format).